-1. Boil and ground the ube (very finely).
-Add milk, kalamansi rind and sugar.
+- Boil and ground the ube (very finely).
+Add all other ingredients (condensed, evaporated milk, powdered milk, kalamansi rind and sugar).
 Combine these ingredients in a separate pot or large mixing bowl.
-Mix it well until smooth. (electric mixer, hand mixer or any blender)
+Mix it well until smooth.
+(Use electric mixer, hand mixer or any blender)

-2. Prepare to use a large wok or kawali (talyasi sa tagalog) if you to make the mixing process easier.
+- Cooking: Prepare to use a large wok or kawali (talyasi sa tagalog) if you want to make the mixing process easier.

-6. Grease the llaneras with butter or margarine to prevent the ube halaya from sticking to the surface.
-Cover your llaneras with cling plastic wrap and let it co before transferring in the fridge.
+- Grease the llaneras with butter or margarine to prevent the ube halaya from sticking to the surface.
+Cover your llaneras with cling plastic wrap and let it cool before transferring in the fridge.
+Serve and enjoy!